gschro/difflib/README.md

 # Difflib

+A set of helpers for computing deltas between objects.

 Difflib is a partial port of python 3's [difflib](https://github.com/python/cpython/blob/main/Lib/difflib.py).

-Difflib is a set of helpers for computing deltas between objects.
+The port is meant to closely resemble the code, docs, and tests from the python implementation for easy reference between the two.

 ## Status of the classes and functions to be ported from python